The Sandman Reader II: The Doll’s House

 Just when it seemed that Rose was doomed to die, Unity appeared in a younger form to offer herself as the rightful vortex.
 That role had been passed on to Rose while Morpheus was imprisoned and Unity in a coma in issue #1 but Unity had been the rightful vortex all along.
 With Unity about to die in the physical world anyway, that trade was accepted by Morpheus.
 Rose was spared and Unity died soon thereafter.

 The story then moved forward six months, with Rose living a reclusive life alongside her recovered brother Jed and her mother in a home in Seattle.
-Jed had been awoken from his coma by Morpheus as a sort of thank-you for the family’s role in diffusing the vortex situation.
-The concept of the ‘doll house’ was then elaborated upon for readers, with Rose wondering if she was simply living the controlled life of a doll every day.
+Jed had been awakened from his coma by Morpheus as a sort of thank-you for the family’s role in diffusing the vortex situation.
+The concept of the ‘doll house’ was then elaborated upon for readers, with Rose wondering if she might be simply living the controlled life of a doll every day.

-This wasn’t the last time that Desire would throw a wrench into Morpheus’s life.
-She seemed to initially accept his warning, but then quickly discarded it after his departure.
+This was not the last time that Desire would throw a wrench into Morpheus’s life.
+She initially accepted his warning, but then quickly discarded it after his departure.

-Although many of the early issues had initially confusing to follow, by the time readers reached issue #16, a number of the lingering plot threads were nicely tied up.
+Although many of the early issues were initially confusing to follow, by the time readers reached issue #16, several of the lingering plot threads were nicely tied up.
 Characters were more fully explained and the ‘rules’ of the series made more sense.
 In summation, a diverse canvas had been established on which Gaiman could launch into future work.

 Leave a Reply